 - salt and pepper

-- Cover the grits with water and stir; allow the grits to settle and the pour the water off the grits, together with the bran that is floating on top of the water.
+- Cover the cornmeal with water and stir; allow the cornmeal to settle and the pour the water off the grits, together with the bran that is floating on top of the water.

-- Combine 2 cups of water and 1/2 cups of grits and bring to a boil.
-Please check the directions on your grits as they may differ from brand to brand.
+- Combine 2 cups of water and 1/2 cups of cornmeal and bring to a boil.
+Please check the directions on your cornmeal as they may differ from brand to brand.
 Turn the heat down and simmer uncovered for approx. 30 minutes.
 Stir periodically until water is absorbed and grits are thickened; add more liquid if necessary.

-- While the grits are simmering, clean and slice the mushrooms and cut the bacon in tiny cubes.
+- While the cornmeal is simmering, clean and slice the mushrooms and cut the bacon in tiny cubes.

 - Heat the oil in a skillet and add the mushroom, bake them slowly, so all the juices evaporate.
 Once done, add the lemon juice.